 In nature, many of the plants that grow now help cleanse the liver and/or the blood and lymph, for example: dandelion (Taraxacum officinale), greater celandine (Chelidonium majus), and rosemary (Rosmarinus officinalis).

-Wild roaming animals have access to nature’s liver cleansers, unfortunately most of our horses don’t.
+Wild roaming animals have access to nature’s liver cleansers, unfortunately most domestic horses don’t.
 Luckily, we can offer dried herbs and essential oils to our horses, and give them back this vital health support.

 Essential oils are a safe, natural way for you to give your horses a chance to self-select the secondary metabolites they need for health, just as nature intended.
 They are easy to use if you follow a few simple guidelines.